versioneye/versioneye_update/README.md

 ## Usage

-The `update.sh` script is a very simple shell script which is updating an existing project at VersionEye with a current project file.
+The `update.sh` script is a very simple shell script which is updating an existing project at VersionEye with a current project file via CURL.
 Simply run this command

 ```
 ./update.sh <PROJECT_FILE>